 Welcome to Year 1

-A very warm welcome to Year 1 from Miss Spriggs (teacher) supported by Mrs Healy and Mrs Britton (teaching assistants).
+A very warm welcome to Year 1 from Miss Spriggs (teacher) supported by Mrs Healy (teaching assistant).

 Year 1 is an incredibly exciting year for all children, as the enter Key Stage 1 and develop their independence as learners.
 We really prioritise the transition into Year 1.
 Children will be given child-initiated learning time each day where they will be able to facilitate their own learning inside the classroom and within the KS1 outdoor area.
 Although learning becomes more formalised throughout the year, we also ensure that children are given the opportunities to develop their skills across the curriculum.